 Study groups are helpful at times for better understanding certain types of information.
 Some students get more from groups than others though, so don’t waste your time with groups if you are more productive studying alone.
 It is worth trying both studying alone and in groups a couple of times so that you can determine the best study method for you personally.

-FAQ on OTA Bridge Programs
+FAQ on OTA to OT Bridge Programs

 What type of degree do I get from an OTA bridge program?

 - You will earn your bachelor’s and masters (MOT) degrees upon successful completion of an OTA bridge program.

 Do I have to complete additional fieldwork / clinical hours to become an OTR through a bridge program?